ArtHitParade

 Everything goes wrong for the idealist Egon Schiele.
 The outbreak of war is perceived as a break with the past without an opening to the future.
 He goes to marry Edith but Wally violently refuses the household of three on which he was daydreaming.
 He is frustrated in his erotic desires and in the recognition of his self-proclaimed genius.

 Egon is not apt for an active military service but is mobilized in an office position in June 1915 three days after marrying Edith.
 Einzelne Häuser, oil on canvas 110 x 140 cm painted in the darkest moments of this summer 1915, was sold for $ 22.5M by Christie's on November 8, 2006, lot 60.
-It passed at Christie's on June 27, 2017, lot 60.
+The image is shared by Wikimedia.

 In front of an insignificant landscape structured in horizontal lines, the big house is the main character.
 Its gloomy texture announces an upcoming decay.
 It rises like a towering and outdated inquisitor in the middle of the scenery.
 It has already lost any trace of life.